seanjin97/geekout-2024/docs/docs/advanced/database.md

 > 1. Docker.
 I'll not hand hold how to use Docker, so go set it up and figure it out yourselves.
 > 2. Some knowledge of SQL to be able to appreciate what an ORM does.

+## Code checkpoint

+Before getting started with this exercise, ensure that your code looks like [this](https://github.com/seanjin97/geekout-2024/tree/master/backend/advanced/refactoring).

 ## Why use a Database?

 Eh abit useless la api but restart server cannot rmb anything alr.
 Let's now make our Todo app's data persistent.